 Media and Civil Rights History

 The school hosts a biennial Media and Civil Rights History Symposium, which brings together civil rights and media historians to share scholarly knowledge on the vital relationship between civil rights movements and various types of public communication in the modern world.
 We also honor a scholar with the Farrar Media and Civil Rights History Award at the symposium.
 The award recognizes the best journal article or chapter in an edited book on the historical relationship between media and civil rights published during the previous two years.
 Dr. Kenneth Campbell's research addresses First Amendment legal history, media coverage of lynchings, and representation of African Americans in the media, including news, advertising, and entertainment programming.

 Our faculty are some of the world’s leading experts on ethics and theories in public relations, relating to the reputations of organizations and the relationships they maintain with strategic publics and stakeholders.
 Groundbreaking research is being conducted on how public relations professionals handle crises, the role strategic communication plays in nonprofit or health care organizations, and the crucial role of organization-public relationships in modern strategic management.
 Our faculty publish research in top-tier journals, and have numerous research award winners, Hall of Fame members, and industry board members.
 They take leading roles in generating new knowledge and texts in public relations.
 Dr. Shannon Bowen’s "Overview of the Public Relations Function" (Business Expert Press), is in use in journalism schools as well as business schools and top MBA programs around the country.
-Dr. Holly Ott conducts public relations research relating to corporate social responsibility and sustainability communication.
+Dr. Holly Overton conducts public relations research relating to corporate social responsibility and sustainability communication.
 She has also examined psychological factors of information processing and engagement among publics, nonprofit public relations, and the persuasive impact of messages.
 Overton also serves as faculty director of the collaborative research efforts of the Public Relations/Strategic Communications Research Group in which doctoral students in the school conduct cutting-edge research in public relations and strategic communications.

 Science and Health Communication